 Loaded with vitamin C, the health benefits of lime include weight loss, skin care, improved digestion, relief from constipation, eye care, respiratory disorders and urinary disorders.
 Limes are excellent sources of vitamin C, B6, potassium, folate, flavonoids and the outstanding phytochemical, limonene.

-Believe it or not, onions are one of the healthiest foods you can eat!
+Believe it or not, unless you have a sulfur sensitivity, onions are one of the healthiest foods you can eat!
 They are full of vitamin C, sulphuric compounds, flavonoids, phytochemicals, polyphenols, and quercetin.
-Onions are a natural antihistamine and may help to lower cholesterol, and reduce the progression of diabetes, cancer, and cardiovascular diseases.
+Onions are a natural antihistamine and may help to lower cholesterol and reduce the progression of diabetes, cancer, and cardiovascular diseases.

 Just like with any other avocado or guacamole, you need to add a splash of lemon to help temper the browning.
 And just like with any other avocado or guacamole, it will look perfect at the beginning of the party and not so much by the end.
 Oh who am I kidding… it will be totally gone before it ever has a chance to brown!

 I know that zesting the lemon and lime takes a few extra minutes, but it’s worth the time.
 Trust me.
 The zest has crazy nutritional value and it really does amp up the flavor.
-I also like to add a couple drops of Lime Essential Oil.
-It’s optional, but it gives it a nice depth of flavor.
-Mix everything up in your Nutri Ninja or blender, grab your favorite bag of tortilla chips or some cut up veggies and you are all set!
+Mix everything up in your Nutri Ninja or blender and you are all set!
+If you want to keep it “clean eating compliant” with whatever nutrition protocol you are following, then enjoy it with your favorite veggies.

 Are you Inspired?